tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

     It executes the fulltext search when the query is compiled and replaces the query function node with an ``IN`` condition that includes the primary keys of the results of the search.

-Query compiler
+Query Compiler
 --------------
 The :java:ref:`CriteriaQueryCompiler<ch.tocco.nice2.persist.hibernate.pojo.CriteriaQueryCompiler>` is responsible for creating a
 :java:ref:`Query<ch.tocco.nice2.persist.query.Query>` instance based on a :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>`.

-The :java:ref:`QueryVisitor<ch.tocco.nice2.persist.hibernate.pojo.CriteriaQueryCompiler.QueryVisitor>` visits the node tree and creates :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>`, which in turn will be wrapped in a :java:ref:`HibernateQueryAdapter<ch.tocco.nice2.persist.hibernate.pojo.HibernateQueryAdapter>` that is returned to the user.
+The :java:ref:`QueryVisitor<ch.tocco.nice2.persist.hibernate.pojo.CriteriaQueryCompiler.QueryVisitor>` visits the node tree and creates a :java:ref:`CriteriaQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder>`, which in turn will be wrapped in a :java:ref:`HibernateQueryAdapter<ch.tocco.nice2.persist.hibernate.pojo.HibernateQueryAdapter>` that is returned to the user.